nehalamin93/dj_split/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nehalamin93/dj_split.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+* Bug reports and pull requests are welcome on GitHub at https://github.com/nehalamin93/dj_split.
+* Fork it
+* Create your feature branch (git checkout -b my-new-feature)
+* Commit your changes (git commit -am 'Add some feature')
+* Push to the branch (git push origin my-new-feature)
+* Create new Pull Request

 ## License